Danny Peebles

-Personal

-He has four children: Damiya, Danny (D.J), Dylan, and Jada.
-He currently resides in Raleigh.
-Danny's oldest daughter Damiya, is an alumna of Meredith College in Raleigh, North Carolina.
+Running for the NC State Wolfpack track and field team, Peebles won the 4 × 100 meters relay at the 1985 NCAA Division I Outdoor Track and Field Championships.
+Peebles was also the 200 m runner-up at the 1988 NCAA Division I Indoor Track and Field Championships for the North Carolina Tar Heels track and field team.

 In a game against the Houston Oilers at the Astrodome, on November 17, 1991, Peebles was involved in a helmet-to-helmet collision with Bubba McDowell.
 He suffered from loss of feeling and movement in his arms and legs for approximately 10 minutes after being hit during a third-quarter pass.
-Peebles retired from the NFL on Dec 3, 1991.
+Peebles retired from the NFL on December 3, 1991.